 When I am not busy living as the reincarnation of both Orwell and Voltaire I like to paint.
 Whether painting likes me is a different matter.

 It is hard to describe what my style is.
 One person, to whom I showed my work in a rare attempt at being friendly, described it as having “a child-like quality.”
-I do not think she meant this positively, but more in a way in which I would not react with anger or sorrow; for who in this dark, depressing, overly long pit of existence we call life could feel anger at having their work remind another of the joyous days of youth long past?
+I do not think she meant this positively.
+More as a way of phrasing a criticism in such a manner I would not react with anger or sorrow; for who in this dark, depressing, overly long pit of existence we call life could feel anger at having their work remind another of the joyous days of youth long past?
 Me—that’s who.
 My brother’s fiancee commented that my portraits all look sad.
 EntirelyForced simply says “I like that,” before moving onto complaining about whatever nonsense he (or she) has chosen to have an anxiety attack about on this given day.

 As for me, I, as the self-important yet self-pitying mess that I am, would simply refer to it as ‘Lovattian’.
 That’s ‘Lo-va-ttian,’ not ‘Lov-att-ian’.
 Indeed, I think it would be preferable to my psyche to have my work characterised as something unique entirely.
 God knows that if I apply what I have done to established standards it will get me nowhere.
 No—in order to make it in this crazy world of art and literature, one must invent.
 If postmodernism can benefit twats who throw barrels of paint at a canvas and call it ‘the door with which we seek to lock out the daemonic entities of our subconscious, only to remember just before going to bed that we forgot to latch the window next to it,’ then I can make up my own art movement.

 In doing this I present to you a handful of my works.
 Though I am loathe to bring in the ‘word of God’ into this discussion, I will relent and try to provide an explanation on just what the hell I was thinking when I created the piece.